Table of Contents

 - Provides wide platform and device coverage

-- Jenkins: A widely-used automation server that orchestrates build and test pipelines.
-While Jenkins can deploy agents into Kubernetes, test execution is typically managed outside the cluster and doesn't leverage Kubernetes-native constructs.
+Jenkins: A widely-used automation server that orchestrates build and test pipelines.
+While Jenkins can deploy agents into Kubernetes, test execution is typically managed outside the cluster and does not leverage Kubernetes-native constructs.

-- GitHub Actions: A CI/CD platform built into GitHub.
+GitHub Actions: A CI/CD platform built into GitHub.
 Workflows run in GitHub-hosted or self-hosted runners.
-Kubernetes integration is possible but requires custom setup and doesn't natively orchestrate tests as cluster workloads.
+Kubernetes integration is possible but requires custom setup and does not natively orchestrate tests as cluster workloads.

-Note: Some CI/CD platforms offer the ability to run workloads inside Kubernetes, but they typically don't take full advantage of Kubernetes capabilities like native resource management, service discovery, or pod-level orchestration.
+Note: Some CI/CD platforms offer the ability to run workloads inside Kubernetes, but they typically do not take full advantage of Kubernetes capabilities like native resource management, service discovery, or pod-level orchestration.

 Why these appear in Kubernetes tool conversations